rithvikdirisala18/rithvikdirisala18/README.md

   Developing a health-focused AI chatbot in Flask that delivers personalized reminders and information to support elderly users.
 Special attention is given to accessibility and ease of use.

 - **Image Generation Web App**
   A full-stack MERN application that integrates OpenAI’s DALL·E API, allowing users to generate AI-generated artwork and share it publicly in a community gallery.

+- **TraceNet**
+  AI-powered graph builder that uses transformer-based spaCy models to extract entities and subject–verb–object relationships from unstructured text.
+It generates interactive knowledge graphs to visualize how people, organizations, and concepts connect across narratives—ideal for research, journalism, and intelligence tasks.
 ---

 ## Experience & Research